distbit0/distbit.xyz/actually-impact-futures.md

 ## A two-instrument anchored alternative

 Another approach keeps the original two outcome instruments and anchors part of their terminal spread to a realised payoff.
+The numerical `anchor_probability` is not fixed when the instrument opens.
+The oracle reads it once from the final eligible pre-resolution observation in the independent event market, using the same probability band and market-quality requirements as `spread_TWAP`.
+It then reads `anchor_spot` once at the first predefined observation immediately after resolution, minimising unrelated movement while allowing the event to affect the asset price.
+Neither input is continuously reset.

-Fix `anchor_probability` from an independent event market at a defined snapshot.
-The anchor pays `spot / anchor_probability` after YES and `-spot / (1-anchor_probability)` after NO, giving it an expected value of `price_yes - price_no` at that snapshot.
+The realised anchor pays `anchor_spot / anchor_probability` after YES and `-anchor_spot / (1-anchor_probability)` after NO. At the probability observation, its expected value is `price_yes - price_no`.
+Sampling spot at that pre-resolution observation instead would make the spot already known and the anchor's expected value zero.

 Set the terminal YES-minus-NO spread to: